GautamDeepak/GEARS/Intro_RS_Prac02.md

 ![Figure 5.
 Save your script](Prac2/save.png)

-## 2. Visualisation of color composites
+## 2. Visualisation and color composites

 1. Getting back to our image, Bands 2,3 and 4 are the blue, green and red bands respectively.
 Therefore if we wish to view a true-colour rendering of the image - i.e. an RGB composite, we need to place Band 4 into the red channel, Band 3 into the green channel, and Band 2 into the blue channel.
 We can do this with the code below - take careful note of the syntax for specifying the band arrangement.